 I came across images from the Mexican Day of the Dead celebrations many years ago: striking make-up, dramatic clothing, interesting symbolism.
 A couple of years ago, I saw an advertisement for a Dia de los Muertos celebration in Dublin but

 I love this Yeats poem.
-A sequence of events and coincidences, and a bookmark gone astray have inspired its treatment here, both in terms of the artwork and the interpretation of the poem itself.
+A coincidence, a sequence of events, and a bookmark gone astray have inspired its treatment here, both in terms of the artwork and the interpretation of the poem itself.
 Clicking on the image below will

 Sometimes things don’t turn out as one would have liked them to, or as one imagined they might, or as one hoped they would.
 Most times it doesn’t matter.
 Sometimes it does.
 Sometimes one learns from one’s mistakes and doesn’t

 Doodles, sketches, rough lino cuts … Note to self!
 For clean lines in lino cuts, I need to use a sharp blade/knife to cut around the lines before using the gouge to scoop out the other stuff.
 I’ll

 I read somewhere recently that one shouldn’t carve wood when tired.
 Here’s why … Stopped now.
 The bleeding has, too.